School of Education

 Department of Exercise and Sport Science

-According to WI Department of Public Instruction criteria, students must apply to the School of Education for admission to any teacher education program.
+According to the Department of Public Instruction and WI state statute, students must apply to the School of Education for admission to any teacher education program.
 The PASHE Program has specific criteria that must be met in order to be admitted to SOE in the PASHE program.
 The process of applying to SOE and links to specific program admission requirements are available on the School of Education webpage.
-All majors in the Department of Exercise and Sport Science have additional admission standards and retention and advancement standards.
 Students are also required to successfully pass a criminal background check in order to be admitted to any teacher education program.
 Meeting minimum criteria does not guarantee admission.
 Admission to the School of Education is competitive, and some programs have limited capacity.
 Students changing their education program after admission to SOE must reapply for admission into the new program.

 Admission to the Physical, Adapted, and School Health Education Program